Dental implant procedure

 The dentist might ask you to make chewing motions or bite down on something to test the size and fit.
 Once the crown is fitted, the dentist will cement it to the metal abutment that protrudes from your gum.

 The cost of your dental implant will be determined by a number of factors.
-Some forms of dental insurance might cover partial costs.
+Some forms of dental insurance might cover partial costs, but most will not cover the entire bill.
 Your bill will normally include the following:

 - The oral surgery